Jaquelinecarvalho/broadvoiceanswer/README.md

 7 - What happens if the user clicks on Cancel button?

+8 - What is the structure of the email sent?

+9 - Must the user login using email and password?

-8 - Can the user fills the FirsName and LastName with more than one value?
+10 - Can the user fills the FirsName and LastName with more than one value?

+11 - How do we access the page to create a user?

 <br />